 As with most other aspects of unclaimed property law, there is no such thing as uniformity.
 Recent legislation in Delaware, Illinois, Massachusetts, South Carolina, and Wisconsin continues to reflect the opposing state viewpoints on the use of third-party contingency fee auditors.

-Editors Note: This post has been updated based on activity pertaining to the legislation detailed below.
+Editors Note: This post, originally posted on February 28, 2018, has been updated based on activity pertaining to the legislation detailed below.

 Massachusetts: Prohibits Contingency Fee Based Audits

 Originally introduced on January 23, 2017 and still pending in the Massachusetts Senate, S 1755 would prohibit the department of revenue, state treasurer and any other state agency from contracting with or employing any person, agent or firm on a contingent fee basis.
 State agencies and constitutional officers would be barred from renewing contingency fee based audit contracts after July 1, 2017.

 For any contracts entered into prior to July 1, 2017, state agencies would be prohibited from assigning further audits on a contingency fee basis to auditing firms if the contract would be considered prohibited under the new proposal and the contract allows the assignment of audits on a discretionary basis by the state agency or constitutional officer.

 MA S 1755 would become effective on July 1, 2018 and would apply to audits, determinations of liability, assessments, and the services of a tax expert contracted for on or after that date.